octobercms/docs/3.x/cms/features/redirects.md

 </button>
 ```

 The [turbo router](../ajax/turbo-router.md) supports historical redirects with the `data-browser-redirect` attribute.
-The attribute can be attached to any hyperlink or AJAX request element, and only triggers when there is a previous browser history state.
+The attribute can be attached to any hyperlink or AJAX request element, overriding a redirect response, and only triggers when there is a previous browser history state.

 The attribute value can be set to `referrer` to redirect to the previous URL.